 All staff have read and follow the guidance set out in the government policy entitled 'Keeping Children Safe in Education'.
-This policy is reviewed by staff annually.
+This policy is reviewed by staff twice annually.

 The Designated Safeguarding Lead (DSL) is Liz Hymus, Deputy Principal.
-Other staff who have DSL training are Angela Howe, Joe White, Caroline Jaques, Graham Richards, Sue David, Peter Masaryk, Mark Taylor, Katie Jacob, Gemma Munoz, Sam Duggan, David Powell and Leah Harley.
+Other staff who have DSL training are Angela Howe, Joe White, Caroline Jaques, Bonnie Tate, Sue David, Peter Masaryk, Mark Taylor, Katie Jacob, Gemma Munoz and Sam Duggan.